arv100kri/Cognitive-Services/Content/en-us/Speaker-recognition/Home.md

 # Speaker Recognition API

-Welcome to the Microsoft Project Oxford Speaker Recognition APIs.
+Welcome to the Microsoft Speaker Recognition APIs.
 Speaker Recognition APIs are cloud-based APIs that provide the most advanced algorithms for speaker verification and speaker identification.
 Speaker Recognition can be divided into two categories: speaker verification and speaker identification.

 ## Speaker Verification